Assassination Rogue Best Covenants, Soulbinds, and Conduits — Dragonflight 10.0.2

 Necrolord Assassination Rogue Soulbinds

-Necrolord have two very powerful Soulbind choices, with both Emeni and Bonesmith Heirmir offering strong DPS bonuses.
-Emeni is your only good choice after joining the Necrolord Covenant.
-It will take some time to gain the required Renown and finish the Necrolord Covenant campaign before you unlock the third Necrolord Soulbind, Bonesmith Heirmir.
+All three Necrolord Soulbinds are very powerful, once you've gained access to all their bonuses.
+Emeni is your only good choice after joining the Necrolord Covenant as it will take some time to gain the required Renown and finish the Necrolord Covenant campaign before you unlock the third Necrolord Soulbind, Bonesmith Heirmir.

 What makes Emeni so powerful is her very first ability, Lead by Example.
 This ability procs every time you use your Serrated Bone Spike and buffs you with up to 13% additional Agility, as well as providing a smaller bonus to up to 4 nearby players in your raid or party.
 While this buff only lasts for 5 seconds, it is still very potent.
 Thanks to the low cooldown of Serrated Bone Spike and it having up to 3 charges to use, you can either use Serrated Bone Spike every 5 seconds to maintain the buff for quite some time, or hold on to additional charges to line them up with every single Shiv instead.

 Where this Soulbind really shines, however, is in Mythic+, as well as on raid encounters that have frequent add spawns.
 Since you are recharging one use of Serrated Bone Spike every time an enemy dies, you can gain much higher uptime and not only boost your own damage this way, but also buff a few players in your raid or party for a short period of time whenever you re-cast it.
 In Mythic+, you will start each pull with 3 charges, allowing you to buff yourself and nearby players for up to 15 seconds on every single pull.
 Keep in mind that any encounter that requires melee to be spread or a Mythic+ group that mostly consists of ranged DPS and a ranged healer might lower the benefits that both you and the group will receive, due to Lead by Example only affecting players within a 15-yard range.

 This is the recommended Soulbind pathing and Conduit placement for Emeni: